-Other structures insurance, also known as Coverage B, include structures on your property other than the main dwelling, which are not attached to the main dwelling.
+Other structures insurance, also known as Coverage B, is the part of your home insurance policy that protects structures on your property other than your house.
+That includes: